ptbannister/l7r/simulation/README.md

 ```

 Available action strategies are:
-* `AlwaysAttackStrategy`: always attack as soon as an action is available
+* `AlwaysAttackActionStrategy`: always attack as soon as an action is available
 * `HoldOneActionStrategy`: do not attack unless you have two available actions,
 until Phase 10